El Ejido

 El Ejido ([el eˈxiðo]) is a municipality of Almería province, in the autonomous community of Andalusia, Spain.
 It is located 32 km from Almería with a surface area of 227 km2, and as reported in 2014 had 84,144 inhabitants.
 El Ejido is the centre of production for fruit and vegetables in the "Comarca de El Poniente".
 The work opportunities the city provides attract many foreign farmhands, who look for jobs mainly in the greenhouses there.
 Some greenhouses have begun using computer-controlled hydroponics systems, thus saving on labour, improving efficiency and the local economy.

 In close proximity to the city along the coast line is situated Almerimar, a popular destination for tourism and relaxation.

 2000 riots

 In February 2000, the town was the site of three days of anti-immigrant riots after two local men and one woman were killed by two separate Moroccans.

+History

+The oldest finds have been located at the Ciavieja site and date back to the Copper Age.
+Evidence of settlement has been located from the Bronze Age to Roman Hispania, a period from which the civitas stipendiaria of Murgi dates.

+During the Middle Ages it belonged to the Taha de Dalías.
+The flat land was a grazing place for the nomadic sheep and goats of the Alpujarras of Almería.
+The cisterns, troughs and irrigation ditches from the Celín stream date back to the 13th and 14th centuries, often taking advantage of previous infrastructure.
+After the Granada War, only herds within the jurisdiction of the city of Granada were authorized to graze in Campo de Dalías.

+In the 16th century, after the expulsion of the Moors, the Alpujarras were a special repopulation area and were under strict control.
+The threat of the Turkish and Berber pirates, the depopulation and the scarce resources available to the Balerma tower and the Roquetas castle, as well as the disarmament of the population, mean that this area will not be satisfactorily repopulated.

+In the mid-18th century, Dalías was a royal place and this center did concentrate population because it was an agricultural and livestock bureaucratic center.
+However, the current El Ejido in Campo de Dalías was mainly made up of the current population and farmhouses dedicated to subsistence agriculture and grazing.